vetoki/work-test/README.md

 ## Introduction

-The purpose of this repo is to provide a simple way to test the skills and knowledge of a potential Kumpan employee.
+The purpose of this repo is to provide a simple way to test the skills and knowledge of a potential employee.

 It has been setup using create-react-app with typescript and redux-toolkit as a base.